Fog expected to cause further flight delays during busy travel weekend

 Thick fog patches could reduce visibility to just 100 metres in some areas across the country, the Met Office said.

-A spokesperson for the West Sussex airport said: “Temporary air traffic restrictions have been put in place due to fog causing poor visibility.
+A spokesperson for the Gatwick said: “Temporary air traffic restrictions have been put in place due to fog causing poor visibility.

 “Some flights may be delayed throughout the day.